Updated: 3 hours ago

-So, what do you need to know about firearms if you are looking to work internationally in the close protection and security industry, well the first and most important thing is knowing how to use firearms safely.
-To become proficient with firearms, like everything else takes practice and time, you’re not going to become and expert after a few hours’ or days tuition.
+So, what do you need to know about firearms if you are looking to work internationally in the close protection and security industry? well the first and most important thing is knowing how to use firearms safely.
+To become proficient with firearms, like everything else takes practice and time, you’re not going to become and expert after a few hours’ tuition.

 Many firearms related accidents happen because those handing the firearms are not complying with the basic firearms safety rules of keep the firearms pointed in a safe direction and keeping their fingers off the guns trigger.
 If you ensure you always follow these two safety rules, you will be acting more responsibly than many others who are working with and carrying firearms.
 Remember, if you’re the one holding and in control of a firearm that accidentally discharges and injures or kills someone you will be held responsible.

 A thorough understanding of firearms and range safety is essential before you even start any basic shooting with live ammunition.
 Here is a more complete list of firearms safety rules and considerations.

 Safety considerations for firearms must always be followed

 Always keep firearms pointed in a safe direction, especially when loading and unloading.

 Keep your finger off the trigger until the weapon is pointed at your target.

 If the action or slide on the weapon is closed, always treat the gun as if loaded and carry out the unload drills.